alphagov/accessibility-issues/source/issue/input-prefix/index.html.md

 <input aria-describedby="pound" id="salary" name="salary" type="text">
 ```

-Apart from adding `aria-describedby` to the element around the pound sign, it makes sense to add some more context.
-Instead of just saying '£', say 'in £' to make it clearer when read in one sentence.
+Apart from adding `aria-describedby`, it makes sense to add some more context.
+For example, Instead of just saying '£', say 'in £' to make it clearer when read in one sentence.
 You can hide the word 'in' in an accessible way so that it's not visible on the screen but only for screen reader users.

 ### Reposition prefix within label to be in front of input

 This can be made to look exactly as before with the pound sign in front of the input.
-But it also adds another complexity as positioning the prefix can be difficult, especially when considering users who change their font or font sizes.
+But it is more complex as positioning the prefix can be difficult, especially when considering users who change their font or font sizes.

 ```
 <label for="salary">